SimpleSamples/docs/docs/csharp/language-reference/keywords/enum.md

 > [!NOTE]
 >  An enumerator cannot contain white space in its name.

- The underlying type specifies how much storage is allocated for each enumerator.
+ The underlying type determines how much storage is allocated for each enumerator.
 However, an explicit cast is necessary to convert from `enum` type to an integral type.
 For example, the following statement assigns the enumerator `Sun` to a variable of the type [int](../../../csharp/language-reference/keywords/int.md) by using a cast to convert from `enum` to `int`.

 ```
 int x = (int)Day.Sun;